 - Blueberries (fresh or frozen)

 1st whisk together whole wheat pastry flour, all purpose flour, salt, baking powder.
 In a small dish whisk together egg and vanilla extract.
 Rinse blueberries and set them aside to drain.

 I DON’T HAVE BUTTERMILK, WHAT ELSE CAN I USE?

 In this recipe I also use buttermilk.
 You can make your own quick buttermilk.
-Measure 3/4 cup milk into a small bowl. remove 1tsp milk and replace it with 1 tsp white distilled vinegar or freshly squeezed lemon juice.
+Measure 3/4 cup milk into a small bowl. remove 1tbsp milk and replace it with 1 tbsp white distilled vinegar or freshly squeezed lemon juice.
 Stir and set aside for 5 minutes.
 Then stir again before adding it to the muffin batter.